agmcfarland/CRISPRito/README.md

 # Verify installation

 Run all three commands.
 Please ensure `/path/to/testdir` does not exist prior to running.

+* All input files will be in `/path/to/testdir/`

+All CRISPRito outputs will be in `/path/to/testdir/crisprito_output`

 ```sh
 conda activate crisprito_env